Bulletin #2227, Maine Poultry Facts: Lighting For Small-Scale Flocks

 Use increasing light after 20 weeks

-You can set your timer so that birds receive light in early morning until sunrise, and then again in the afternoon at sunset.
+You can set your timer so that birds receive light in the early morning until sunrise, and then again in the afternoon at sunset.
 This will save a bit in electricity costs.
-On the other hand, an advantage to adding all artificial light during morning hours is that it allows the birds to naturally go to roost with the setting of the sun.
+On the other hand, an advantage of adding all artificial light during morning hours is that it allows the birds to naturally go to roost with the setting of the sun.

 Hold day length for laying birds